mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

   fmt.Println(args...)
 }

-// This accepts a person name followed by
+// This accepts a person's name followed by
 // any number of color names.
 func report(name string, colors ...string) {
   text := strings.Join(colors, " and ")